p-adic Differential Operators on Automorphic Forms on Unitary Groups: The Gauss-Manin connection and the Kodaira-Spencer isomorphism

 One can similarly compute $\nabla\left(\bar{du_i}\right)$.
 For our purposes, however, we will only be interested in the application of $\nabla$ to the holomorphic differentials.
-(This is because automorphic forms are associated with the {\it holomorphic} differentials.)\smargin{Actually, isn't $\nabla(\bar{du_i}) = 0$?!
-That should be noted here, instead of just saying we can compute...}
+(This is because automorphic forms are associated with the {\it holomorphic} differentials.)

 From Equations (\ref{duis1}) - (\ref{duis2}), we see that

 \begin{rmk} We revisit \eqref{endnb} in the context of our example.
 Consider an endomorphism $f:\A\rightarrow \A$ over $\hn$.
 Then $f\left(L_z\right)\subset L_z$, and so $f\s$ maps the horizontal sections $\ai, \bi, \aip, \bip$ to horizontal sections. (i.e. Forms with constant periods are mapped to forms with constant periods.)
 Let $v$ be an element of $\dr$.
 Then we can write $v = \sum f_i\gamma_i$ for some horizontal sections $\gamma_i$ and some sections $f_i\in\mathcal{O}_{\hn}$.
 Since $f$ is a morphism over $\hn$, we see that $f\s\left(v\right) = \sum f_i f\s\gamma_i.$ So